zain-sohail/zain-sohail/README.md

 ---

 Welcome to my GitHub profile!
 I’m a data scientist with a strong background in handling complex, multi-dimensional datasets.
-Below you’ll find an overview of my skills and expertise.
+You can check out my [Portfolio here.](https://www.zainsohail.com/) Below you’ll find an open-source project I am maintaining.

 ## Key Project